Entanglement Entropy and Thermodynamics of Dynamical Black Holes: Dynamical Black Hole Entropy and the Apparent Horizon

 \subsection{Dynamical Black Hole Entropy for $f(R)$ Gravity}

-For an arbitrary theory of gravity with a diffeomorphism covariant Lagrangian such as $f(R)$ and $f(\text{Riemann})$ theories, the first law is derived in \cite{Hollands:2024vbe, Visser:2024pwz} by applying the improved Noether charge method.
+For an arbitrary theory of gravity with a diffeomorphism covariant Lagrangian, such as $f(R)$ and $f(\text{Riemann})$ theories, the first law of a dynamical black hole is derived in \cite{Hollands:2024vbe, Visser:2024pwz} by applying the improved Noether charge method.
 In $f(R)$ gravity, the dynamical black hole entropy is given by replacing the Bekenstein-Hawking entropy in Einstein's gravity with the Wald entropy:

 where $f'(R)\equiv \td f(R)/\td R$.
 The dynamical entropy $S_{\text{dyn}}$ in $f(R)$ gravity includes a correction to the Wald entropy of a stationary black hole, analogous to how $S_{\text{dyn}}$ in general relativity corrects the Bekenstein-Hawking entropy.
 The above expression for $S_{\text{dyn}}$ was also derived in \cite{Kong:2024sqc} by means of the Einstein frame, where it was verified to satisfy both the physical process first law and the linearized second law.
 It was also shown in \cite{Kong:2024sqc} that the $S_{\text{dyn}}$ for $f(R)$ gravity corresponds to the Wald entropy of the generalized apparent horizon.
 Working in GNC, in this subsection we provide an alternate proof of this similar to the proof for Einstein's gravity in the previous subsection.